Accounting policies and procedures

 • provision transfers between units;

-• transfers to cover self-financing of projects;
+• transfers to cover project self-financing;

 • provision transfers to cover ineligible project costs, etc.